abinit/abinit/doc/tutorial/eph4zpr.md

 In this tutorial, we prefer to focus on the usage of the EPH code hence we will be using **pre-computed** DDB and DFPT POT files to bypass the DFPT part.
-We also provide a DEN.nc file that can be used to start the NSCF calculations and the file with the GS KS potential required to solve the Sternheimer equation.
+We also provide a DEN.nc file that to start the NSCF calculations and the file with the GS KS potential required to solve the Sternheimer equation.

 If *git* is installed on your machine, one can easily fetch the entire repository with: